linode/manager/docs/development-guide/02-component-structure.md

 };

 /**
- * Should be moved in own SayHello.styles.ts if component was large.
+ * Should be moved to SayHello.styles.ts if component was large (> 100 lines).
 */
 const StyledH1 = styled("h1", {
   label: "StyledH1",